Teaching Algorithms in Ethiopia

 Life & culture

-Food.
-Raw meat is a huge delicacy in Ethiopia.
-Within two hours of landing, I was handed a platter of raw beef.
+Starting with the food…within two hours of landing, I was handed a platter of raw beef.

+Ok, this isn’t what people regularly eat, but it turns out that raw meat is a huge delicacy.
 Kitfo is another hugely popular, marinated raw beef flavored with a variety of herbs and spices.

 General impressions

-This was also my first time TA-ing a class.
+Overall, I found Ethiopian people to be overwhelmingly warm and welcoming.
+There were times I got lost or couldn’t get a ride due to language barriers, and shopkeepers nearby would always be willing to help out.
 The students were curious and learned quickly.
-I was shocked at how they went from basic syntax to DFS & DP within a few weeks.
-They asked many questions, and I chatted with them about their backgrounds and stories.
+I was shocked at how many went from zero programming experience to learning DFS & DP within a few weeks.
 Many students surprisingly wanted to become doctors, not because it’s a particularly wealthy profession, but because the healthcare system is deeply short of staff.

 Ethiopia and SF